Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/event-streaming-integration-guide.md

     ![screenshot of the event test payload page](../assets/images/partners/partner-test-tvent-payload.png)

-2. Click on the **Test Payload** to generate a CURL command.
-Copy and paste this CURL command into your Command Line Interface (CLI).
+2. Click the **Test Payload** to generate a cURL command.
+Copy and paste this cURL command into your Command Line Interface (CLI).
 3. If you see any errors, check the parameters table to make sure all declared parameters are used.

       - **DECLARED:** All declared parameters in the *Create Parameters* section.